beyondwords-io/legacy-ios-player-sdk/README.md

 # Quick Start

-`SpeechKit` is available for installation using the Cocoa dependency manager [CocoaPods](http://cocoapods.org/).
+`BeyondWords` is available for installation using the Cocoa dependency manager [CocoaPods](http://cocoapods.org/).

 ```ruby
 # CocoaPods